talkable/talkable-docs/source/advanced_features/reg_ex.rst

 2. **Regular expression** (regex for short).
 If the regex checkbox is turned **on** the regex mode is used.
 In this mode you are controlling full page URL, including the domain part (unlike the relative match mode).
-If no query parameters set Talkable will ignore query parameters of the original URL in a browser.
-Don’t escape with backslash, the pattern is already escaped for you.
+If no query parameters were set Talkable will ignore query parameters of the original URL in a browser.

+   Use https://regex101.com to test placement criteria before applying it.
+Note: slashes are already escaped, no need to backslash them.
 See examples below:

    * Match URLs containing “/share” path with optional query parameters: